su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 ![Windowing functions](../../Unsteady_NACA0012/images/wndFcts.png)
 Figure (5): Different window-functions in the time span from 0 to 1.

-The `SQUARE`-window denotes the case of uniform weighting by 1, i.e. the case, where no special windowing-function is applied.
-It is not recommended to use `SQUARE`- windowing for senstivities, since no convergence is guarantied.
+The `SQUARE`-window denotes the case of uniform weighting by 1, i.e. the case, where no windowing-function is applied.
+It is not recommended to use `SQUARE`- windowing for sensitivities, since no convergence is guaranteed.
-For further information about the windowing approach, we refer to the work of Krakos et al. ([Sensitivity Analysis of Limit Cycle Oscillations](https://arc.aiaa.org/doi/abs/10.2514/6.2011-3553 "Sensitivity Analysis of Limit Cycle Oscillations")) and the work of Schotthöfer et al. ([AIAA PAPER, TBA](TBA "AIAA PAPER")).
+For further information about the windowing approach, we refer to the work of Krakos et al. ([Sensitivity Analysis of Limit Cycle Oscillations](https://arc.aiaa.org/doi/abs/10.2514/6.2011-3553 "Sensitivity Analysis of Limit Cycle Oscillations")).
 The windowed time-averaged output-field can be accessed in `SCREEN_OUTPUT` by adding the prefix `TAVG_` to the chosen output-field.
 For time-averaged sensitivities, one adds the prefix `D_TAVG_`.